 The proposed capacity shall be expressed in units of energy per unit of time - MWh / day.

+at the interconnection point of the Lithuanian and Polish transmission systems – kWh/h;

+at all other exit and entry points other the Santaka point – MWh/day.

+At the point of interconnection of the Lithuanian and Polish transmission systems, the TSO offers capacities for the next 15 years.

 General provisions for the allocation of capacity: